thunderbird/webext-docs/windows.rst

 .. api-section-annotation-hack::

-Specifies what type of browser window to create.
-The 'panel' and 'detached_panel' types create a popup unless the '--enable-panels' flag is set.
+Specifies what type of window to create.
+Thunderbird does not support :value:`panel` and :value:`detached_panel`, they are interpreted as :value:`popup`.

 .. api-header::
    :label: `string`